cr3eperall/dynisland-modules/music-module/README.md

 ## Configuration

-- `preferred_player`: The player to use, if it's not available, it will use the first active player.
+- `preferred_player`: The player to use, if it's not available, it will use the first active player it finds.
+If it's set to `""`, it will dynamically choose the active player.

 - `default_album_art_url`: The url of the default album art, it can be a local file (must start with `file://`) or a remote url (starts with `http://` or `https://`).